Remedies for SEC Whistleblower Retaliation

 If a whistleblower suffers retaliation, the Dodd-Frank Act and Sarbanes-Oxley whistleblower protection law provide a remedy.
 In addition, the SEC has prioritized protecting whistleblowers against retaliation, and has taken enforcement action against companies for violating the whistleblower protection provision of the Dodd-Frank Act.
 For example, the SEC ordered IGT to pay $500,000 for retaliating against a whistleblower.

 Click here to learn more about anti-retaliation protections for SEC whistleblowers under the Dodd-Frank Act and Sarbanes-Oxley Act.

-We have been representing whistleblowers at the SEC for more than a decade (prior to the enactment of the Dodd-Frank Act).
-Our team of seasoned whistleblower attorneys understand the risks that our clients take to do the right thing and are committed to getting the maximum damages for corporate whistleblowers that have suffered retaliation.
+We have represented whistleblowers at the SEC for more than a decade (prior to the enactment of the Dodd-Frank Act).
+Our team of seasoned whistleblower attorneys understand the risks that our clients take to do the right thing and are committed to obtaining the maximum damages for corporate whistleblowers that have suffered retaliation.

 Dodd-Frank Prohibition Against SEC Whistleblower Retaliation

 The whistleblower protection provision of the Dodd-Frank Act prohibits retaliation against a whistleblower for lawful actions taken by a whistleblower:

 - in providing information to the Commission in accordance with this section;

 - in initiating, testifying in, or assisting in any investigation or judicial or administrative action of the Commission based upon or related to such information; or